startsUp/PanPals/README.md

 ### Encoding Categorical Data
 - Categorical data like ethinicity, condition groups and hierarchical conditions were all encoded using binary/one hot encoding.
-- Majority of the Numerical data was just scaled using standard scaling to avoid any
+- Majority of the Numerical data was just scaled using standard scaling to avoid any issues when training our model

 ### Heuristics - Ranking Medical Conditions
 The healthcare students on our team decided it was best if patients with not only similar conditions are grouped together but also people with highest risk factor to COVID-19 are grouped together.
 To provide this metric, they identified all conditions and graded them based on severity.
 This helped our clustering algorithm a valuable data point that it would not have been able to identify.